HungBNDev/weploy_hungbn/README.md

 docker compose up --build
 ```

-## This is the image for Allen-Interval-Algebra Algorithm i used for calculating amount.
+## This is the figure for Allen-Interval-Algebra Algorithm i used for calculating amount.
 ![alt text](https://i.stack.imgur.com/0c6q0.png)